 Anna-Britt Agnsäter and KF Provkök also provided important popular education services through the articles on food published in Vi magazine as well as food study groups held in conjunction with the Arbetarnas bildningsförbund (ABF) (workers’ education association).
 She contributed to social debates on the obesity problem and during the 1960s and 1970s she was critical of the tv-cooks’ heavy reliance on fat in their tv-programmes.
 She was a co-author of around 30 cookbooks which included chapters on nutritionally balanced meals, but she also published her own books on snacks, sandwiches, and frozen goods.
 In 1983 she published Matboken, which proved a useful pointer particularly to young people on how to eat both nutritious and simple food.
 During the 1990s, when she had become a widow, she moved into communal accommodation called Färdknäppen in Södermalm in Stockholm, and then revised 250 recipes from Vår kokbok in order to make them suitable for communal cooking environments.

-In 1979 Anna-Britt Agnsäter was awarded the St Erik medal in recognition of her efforts, and in 1995 she was given the Albin Johansson gold medal for her meritable contributions to the Swedish cooperative.
-In 1998 Anna-Britt Agnsäter received the Gastronomiska Akademi Guldpenna (Gastronomical academy gold pen) for her writings on ingredients and cookery.
+In 1979 Anna-Britt Agnsäter was awarded the St Erik medal in recognition of her efforts, in 1993 H M Konungens medal of the 8th order, and in 1995 she was given the Albin Johansson gold medal for her meritable contributions to the Swedish cooperative.
+In 1998 Anna-Britt Agnsäter received Gastronomiska Akademiens Guldpenna (Gastronomical academy gold pen) for her writings on ingredients and cookery.